deis/postgres/README.md

 ## Testing Your Code

-Once you have all the aforementioned prerequisites, you can build and (optionally) push a new Docker image with your changes.
+Once you have all the aforementioned prerequisites, you are ready to start writing code.
+Once you've finished building a new feature or fixed a bug, please write a unit or integration test for it if possible.
+See [an existing test](https://github.com/deis/postgres/blob/master/contrib/ci/test.sh) for an example test.

+If your feature or bugfix doesn't easily lend itself to unit/integration testing, you may need to add tests at a higher level.
+Please consider adding a test to our [end-to-end test suite](https://github.com/deis/workflow-e2e) in that case.
+If you do, please reference the end-to-end test pull request in your pull request for this repository.

+### Dogfooding

+Finally, we encourage you to [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this component while you're writing code on it.
+To do so, you'll need to build and push Docker images with your changes.

 This project has a [Makefile](https://github.com/deis/postgres/blob/master/Makefile) that makes these tasks significantly easier.
 It requires the following environment variables to be set: